 - erasing the board

-Rotate jobs and give jobs.
+Rotate jobs.
 You may choose to give more responsibility to students who consistently follow the rules, complete their work, and treat others with respect.

 18. Randomly say students’ names during instruction to keep their attention.

 19. Walk around while you teach so you are in close proximity to all students, rather than standing in the front of the room and being far away from the students in the back.

 Some teachers like to put their students in a half semi-circle so it is easier to be close to all of them and they can all see you easily.